Search results for

 Google Play Parental Controls Ratings

-Google Play has a fairly robust set of parental controls.
-For starters, you can add a password lock to purchases so your kids can’t go wild with your debit card and buy in-app purchases from the games they play.
+Google Play has a relatively robust set of parental controls.
+For starters, you can add a password lock to purchases so your kids can’t go wild with your debit card and make in-app purchases from their games.
 That’s usually the use case for this kind of thing, but you can go deeper.
-Once you add your kids to your family account, you can actually restrict access to apps and games as well.
+Once you add your kids to your family account, you can restrict access to apps and games.

-For instance, you can tell Google Play to only show your kids stuff rated T for Teen or lower and the Play Store will automatically filter out stuff with Mature 17+ or Adults only 18+ content.
-This also ties into Google Family Link to an extent so we recommend using this information alongside that app for maximum results.
+For instance, you can tell Google Play only to show your kids stuff rated T for Teen or lower, and the Play Store will automatically filter out things with Mature 17+ or Adults only 18+ content.
+This also ties into Google Family Link, so we recommend using this information alongside that app for maximum results.
 We have a whole tutorial on Google Play parental controls here.

 Use carrier parental control solutions